dphang/resume/README.md

 ## License

-This project is licensed by the MIT License.
-It was originally based on markup from various sources, but has I have since adapted it to better fit my needs.
+This project is licensed under the MIT License.
+It was originally based on markup from various sources, but I have since adapted it to better fit my needs.
 I have unfortunately forgotten where I got the original template from.
 If anyone knows, please let me know and I will give credit accordingly!